 - Copy your passport information page

-- Include 2 identical color photographs (requirements may change)
+- Include 2 identical passport color photographs.

 - Copy any previous Employment Authorization Documents (EAD)

 - Submit your documents and application to via mail.
 The address varies depends on your address.
 Please see the directions of I-765 for addresses.
 Your International Student Advisor will review your application BEFORE you send it to the service center.